ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2020.10.16.md

 - We should put emojis next to the email in teams to say we are handling the email
 - We should always reply from experimental controls where appropriate rather than our own email
 - Freddie will bypass footprints and send directly to experimental controls mailbox for SANS or the Muons
-- Dom to check if ticket for script generator testing environment
+- Dom to check if ticket for script generator testing environment (Ticket is [here](https://github.com/ISISComputingGroup/IBEX/issues/5701))

 ### As per the article in [in.brief from HIFI](https://staff.stfc.ac.uk/prog/news/Pages/ISIS-20200930.aspx).
 To quote: `Thanks to the work of the ISIS computing team, the group were then able to access the computers that control the beamline, turning their office into a replacement hutch for the week` so the solutions we put in place are being acknowledged, and are proving useful